On $2$-Selmer groups and quadratic twists of elliptic curves: Kummer map

 When $v_\id{p}(x)<0$ this implies $v_\id{p}(x-c)=v_\id{p}(x-\gamma)=v_\id{p}(x)$ is even.
 When $v_\id{p}(x)\geq0$ then $v_\id{p}(x-c)\geq0$ and $v_\id{p}(x-\gamma)\geq0$, and at least one must be $0$ since $v_\id{p}(c-\gamma)=0$.
 It follows that $v_\id{p}(x-\gamma)\in\ZZ\cap\set{0,\frac12}$.
 Hence $v_\id{p}(x-\gamma)=0$ and $v_\id{p}(x-c)$ is also even.
 In either case we have $v_\id{p}(x-c)$ and $v_\id{p}(x-\gamma)$ are both even, hence $\delta_K(P)=(\pi^{-v_\id{p}(x-c)}(x-c), \pi^{-v_\id{p}(x-\gamma)}(x-\gamma))\in\AsqO$.

 When $E$ satisfies (\dag.iii) the result is given in \cite[Corollary 3.3]{Brumer}.
 Finally, suppose $E$ satisfies (\dag.iv).
-If $E$ has supersingular reduction, then the extension $A_K$ (obtained by adding the $2$-torsion points) is a cubic ramified extension of $K$, in which case the result is already proved.
-In the ordinary case, the result is given in \cite[Proposition 3.6]{Brumer}. \end{proof}
+When $E$ has supersingular reduction, then the assumption $K/\QQ_2$ unramified implies that $A_K$ is a cubic ramified extension of $K$ \cite[Proposition 3.4]{Brumer}, in which case $E$ satisfies (\dag.i) so the result is already proved.
+When $E$ has ordinary reduction, the result is proved under the assumption $K/\QQ_2$ unramified in \cite[Proposition 3.6]{Brumer}. \end{proof}